strimzi/strimzi.github.io/_posts/2020-11-05-dynamically-changeable-logging.md

 ### Topic Operator, User Operator and Kafka resources

-The approach to changing the logging configuration of User Operator, Topic Operator, Kafka Bridge, Kafka brokers, Kafka Connect and Kafka MirrorMaker2 did not change.
+The approach to changing the logging configuration of User Operator, Topic Operator, Kafka Bridge, Kafka brokers, Kafka Connect and Kafka MirrorMaker 2.0 did not change.
 The logging is still configurable via `inline` or `external` logging section of custom resource specification.

 Example of `inline` logging.